Mateo Kovačić: 2012–2018

+2018–present

-Kovačić appeared in Croatia's Nations League matches against Spain away and England home, that ended up as 6–0 defeat and a goalless draw, respectively.
+Kovačić appeared in Croatia's 2018–19 UEFA Nations League A matches against Spain away and England home, that ended up as 6–0 defeat and a goalless draw, respectively.
 He featured throughout Croatia's successful Euro 2020 qualifying campaign, as they finished top of the group.
 In a 2–1 win over Wales in Osijek on 8 June 2019, he scored what would have been a goal for 2–0, however it was disallowed as Andrej Kramarić was in an offside position.
 In a return leg on 13 October, in the build-up to Wales' goal, Kovačić was controversially injured by Ben Davies as the match ended up as a 1–1 draw.

-During 2020–21 Nations League, Kovačić was heavily criticized for his inefficiency in the national team, especially after making an error that led to Dejan Kuluševski's opening goal in Croatia's crucial match against Sweden on 14 November 2020, that eventually finished as a 2–1 defeat.
-However, three days later, he scored a brace in a 3–2 defeat to Portugal, which eventually saved Croatia from relegation to League B as they achieved better goal difference than Sweden.
+During Croatia's 2020–21 Nations League A campaign, Kovačić was heavily criticised for his inefficiency in the national team, especially after making an error that led to Dejan Kuluševski's opening goal in Croatia's crucial match against Sweden on 14 November 2020, that eventually finished as a 2–1 defeat.
+However, three days later, he scored two goals in a 3–2 defeat to Portugal, which eventually saved Croatia from relegation to the 2022–23 Nations League B as they achieved better goal difference than Sweden.

-On 17 May 2021, Kovačić was selected in Dalić's 26-man squad for the UEFA Euro 2020 and started all three group stage matches.
-In stark contrast to Croatia's Nations League campaign, his performances earned him widespread praise in the country as Croatia finished as the group runners-up and went through to the Round of 16.
-On 3 June 2022, in a 3–0 Nations League defeat to Austria, Kovačić captained Croatia for the first time.
+On 17 May 2021, Kovačić was selected in Dalić's 26-man squad for UEFA Euro 2020 and started all three group stage matches.
+In contrast to Croatia's Nations League campaign, his performances earned him widespread praise in the country as Croatia finished as the group runners-up and progressed to the round of 16.
+On 3 June 2022, in a 3–0 defeat to Austria in the 2022–23 Nations League A, Kovačić captained Croatia for the first time.
 At the 2022 FIFA World Cup, Kovačić received further praise for his performances as Croatia finished in third place.

+On 20 May 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
+A few weeks later, on 3 June, he earned his 100th international cap in a 3–0 friendly match win against North Macedonia prior to the tournament.